Landlord-Tech/landlord-tech-landing-page/src/markdown/homepage/homepage-first.md

   are rejecting the request and providing the reasons keeping the property manager from being the bad guy. "
 infoBlockImg2: /assets/landlord.png
+infoBlockHeading3: Systemitize Your Pet Program
+infoBlockContent3: " Pet Damage causes more than X amount of losses to Property Owners every year.
+With residential rental Pet Ownership growing by X% property owners and managers are struggling to address pet ownership on their properties.
+Landlord Tech specializes in providing digital tools to help property owners and managers successfully manage pets in their properties. "
+infoBlockImg3: /assets/black-white-dog.png
 infoBlockIcon: file-settings
 infoBlockTitle1: Manage ESA Requests
 primaryBtn: Manage Your Pet Program From One Platform
 infoBlockIcon2: hand-home
 hero: /assets/banner.png
+infoBlockIcon3: pet-pow-check
 ---